My last blog was pretty much a nothing burger.

 Not only do they ‘dis’ the king, they actually beat up the couriers that delivered the invitations, and even kill some of them!

 Oops… Now the king is really pissed.
-He sends out some troops to kill those that turned down his royal invite, and burn their cities to the ground.
+He sends out some troops to kill those that turned down his royal invite, and went so far as to burn their cities to the ground.

 We outta be careful about insulting and embarrassing people in high places.

-Then the king who has his feast ready to roll, sends out his servants again to bring anyone they can find.
+Anyways, then the king, who’s feast was ready to roll, sent out his servants again to bring in anyone they could find.
 There must be some guests at his son’s wedding.

 They grab some street people, some drug addicts, a few hookers, and any bum they can find loitering on the street.
-The king’s celebration finally has guests filling the chairs, some good and some bad.
+The king’s celebration finally has guests filling the chairs, some good and some ugly, but they’re breathing.

 So, what is the meaning of this parable?